BioComputingUP/mocafe/docs/source/installation.rst

 <https://git.its.aau.dk/CLAAUDIA/docs_aicloud/src/branch/master/aicloud_slurm/pip_in_containers/pip_in_containers.md>`__
 and we're going to use this approach in the following.

-Firs of all, create a local directory for the *mocafe* python package.
+First of all, create a local directory for the *mocafe* python package.
 If your Linux username is ``username``, you can simpy do something like this:

 .. code-block:: console